*This post may contain affiliate links. Please see my disclosure for more details!*

 - In a microwave proof bowl, add the chocolate and butter and heat and mix until melted.
 I usually do 30 second bursts!

-- Add the coffee granules to a mug, and pour over the boiling water and mix till smooth - add the coffee mix into the chocolate/butter and mix until smooth.
+- Add the coffee granules to a mug, and pour over the boiling water and mix until smooth - add the coffee mix into the chocolate/butter and mix until smooth.

-- In a separate bowl, add the flour, cocoa powder, baking powder, bicarbonate of soda and sugar to a large bowl and whisk till distributed.
+- In a separate bowl, add the flour, cocoa powder, baking powder, bicarbonate of soda and sugar to a large bowl and whisk until distributed.

 - In another bowl, mix together the buttermilk and eggs.